punica/punica/doc/PUNICA_API.md

 **Register device**
 ----
-  Used to register a new device.
-A new device entry is appended to the existing list and gets written to the database file.
+  Register a new device.
+A new device entry is appended to the existing database.
+If database file name is provided, database is saved to that file.

 * **URL**